Why Too Much Dietary Fiber Can Cause Constipation

 Researchers from Singapore studied the effect of reducing dietary fiber on patients with idiopathic constipation.
 For this purpose, they explained the role of dietary fiber in the gastrointestinal tract to 63 patients.

-During the first two weeks, all participants had to adhere to a no-fiber diet.
-After that, however, patients could reduce their fiber intake to an amount they deemed appropriate.
+All participants had to adhere to a no-fiber diet during the first two weeks.
+After that, however, patients could reduce their fiber intake to an appropriate amount.

-About half of them experienced additional symptoms such as anal bleeding, bloating, and abdominal pain.
+About half experienced additional symptoms such as anal bleeding, bloating, and abdominal pain.

 During the six-month study, the different groups each progressed in distinct directions: